rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    The repo created contains two branches.
 Just for fun, we've named them frobnicator and floobifier.

-   frobnicator will be merged into floobifier.
+   Branch frobnicator is merged into floobifier.

 0. Begin much like with git merge: check out the <strong>destination</strong> branch